Wall St drops more than 1 percent on Trump tariff comments

 Stocks had mostly traded lower before Trump’s announcement.

-Federal Reserve Chairman Jerome Powell tried to temper remarks he made on Tuesday that raised concerns about the potential for four interest rate hikes this year rather than the Fed’s forecast of three, but New York Fed President William Dudley, speaking in Sao Paulo, Brazil, was a bit more pointed and said four rate hikes would be “gradual.”
+Federal Reserve Chairman Jerome Powell tried to temper remarks he made on Tuesday that raised concerns about the potential for four interest rate hikes this year rather than the Fed’s forecast of three, but New York Fed President William Dudley, speaking in Sao Paulo, Brazil, was a bit more pointed and said four rate hikes would be“gradual.”

 Indexes edged lower following Dudley’s remarks, but investors said it was the tariff issue that drove the afternoon selloff.